Harrison Carroll Hobart: Early life

 Harrison Carroll Hobart was born on January 31, 1815, in Ashburnham, Massachusetts.
 He was raised on his father's farm and received little formal education in his youth.
 At age 16, he moved to New Hampshire, and worked as an apprentice for three years in the print shop of John Randall Reding.
 He earned enough to obtain additional schooling at Concord Literary Institute and New Hampton Academy.

 He entered Dartmouth College in 1838 and graduated in 1842, supporting himself through college by teaching at the Rochester Academy.
 While attending Dartmouth, he became one of the founders of the Kappa Kappa Kappa fraternity along with two of his closest companions, Judge Stephen Gordon Nash, and John Dudley Philbrick, all Class of 1842.
-Hobart was motivated by a spirit of resistance to class oligarchy and social privilege, thus imbued this spirit into the new organization.
+Hobart was motivated by a spirit of resistance to class oligarchy and social privilege, thus imbuing this spirit into the new organization.
 After leaving Dartmouth, he studied law in Boston in the office of Robert Rantoul, Jr., and was admitted to the Massachusetts bar in 1845.

 Wisconsin

 He moved to the Wisconsin Territory the following year and settled near Sheboygan, on the coast of Lake Michigan.
 He quickly became a prominent lawyer in the area and became involved in local politics as a member of the Democratic Party.

 In 1847, Hobart served in the Wisconsin Territorial House of Representatives, the lower house of the territory's Legislative Assembly.
 After Wisconsin became a state, he was elected to represent Wisconsin's 1st State Senate district (Brown, Calumet, Manitowoc, and Sheboygan counties) in the 1st Wisconsin Legislature meeting in 1848.
 In the fall of 1848, he was elected to the Wisconsin State Assembly for 1849 and was chosen as Speaker by the Assembly membership at the start of the session.
 His old Senate seat was taken by fellow Democrat Lemuel Goodell.

 In 1850, he was nominated by the Democratic Party to be their candidate for Congress in Wisconsin's 3rd congressional district over incumbent Democrat and former Wisconsin territorial Governor, James Duane Doty.
 Rather than retiring, Doty chose to run as an Independent Democrat in the election and easily defeated Hobart.

-In 1854 he moved west into Calumet County and became one of the founders of the city of Chilton, Wisconsin.
-In 1856, he was again the Democratic nominee for Congress in the 3rd district, and was defeated again, this time by Republican incumbent Charles Billinghurst.
+In 1854, he moved west into Calumet County and became one of the founders of the city of Chilton, Wisconsin.
+In 1856, he was again the Democratic nominee for Congress in the 3rd district and was defeated again, this time by Republican incumbent Charles Billinghurst.
 He was elected to represent the county in the Wisconsin State Assembly for the 1859 session.
 During this session, he was the author of an act to incorporate a railroad to operate from Milwaukee to Green Bay, which later became part of the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 He was also chosen by the legislature in 1859 as a member of the University of Wisconsin Board of Regents.
 Hobart was then the Democratic candidate for Governor of Wisconsin in the 1859 election, but was defeated by incumbent Republican Alexander Randall.